the-expanse/SideQuestWiki/Installing-Beatsabers-updates--Fixing-"App-X-not-installed"-beat-on-error.md

-then proceed to reinstall Beatsaber from the oculus store and Beat On from
+Then proceed to reinstall Beatsaber from the Oculus store and Beat On from

  [![](https://cdn.discordapp.com/attachments/608376262347587595/610258661109006347/Screenshot_1198.png)](https://sidequestvr.com/#/app/14)